-Completed Interviews in Round 2
+Completed Interviews Round 2 and Subsequent Rounds

-Cases were considered complete in Round 2 if the:
+Cases were considered complete if the:

 - 1. SP interview or LML interview was completed (self or proxy respondent); - 2.
 SP was eligible for both an SP and FQ interview (group 1 in Round 1), but only the FQ was completed (see Section IV.
-NHATS Weights and Their Use for treatment of these cases in the analytic weight);

-3. SP was eligible for only an FQ (groups 2 and 3 in Round 1) and the FQ was completed (see Section IV.
+NHATS Weights and Their Use for treatment of these cases in the analytic weight); - 3.
+SP was eligible for only an FQ (groups 2 and 3 in Round 1) and the FQ was completed (see Section IV.
 NHATS Weights and Their Use for treatment of these cases in the analytic weight);